Terminus Henri-Bourassa

+Terminus Henri-Bourassa is a ARTM bus terminus located at 590 Henri Bourassa Boulevard East next to the Henri-Bourassa Metro station.

 Connecting bus routes

 Before the Orange Line of the Montreal Metro was extended into Laval in 2007, 28 of the 34 Société de transport de Laval (STL) bus routes ended here, at the north terminal.
 Most of those routes (or their successors) were modified to terminate at either Montmorency or Cartier stations.
 Some inter municipal bus routes were also modified to take advantage of the closer stations.
-This leaves the old large north facility underutilised, and the waiting room (including the toilets) was closed as of Monday January 21, 2008, with the rest of the terminus closed in late 2015.
+This left the old large north facility underutilised, and the waiting room (including the toilets) was closed as of Monday January 21, 2008, with the rest of the terminus closed in late 2015.
 All platforms at the rebuilt south annex are completely used by all buses.